 Home sellers want to get the price right, right away.
-I wrote an article based on why the seller should lean on a Realtor to properly research and price a home.
+A seller should lean on a Realtor to properly research the market and price a home.
 Even in a seller’s market, accurate pricing is vital because:

 - Properties priced at “market value” have more showings.

 - Properties priced too high take longer to sell, and invite more buyer demands.

 Take a moment to review the graphic.
 Pricing is part of the marketing plan.
 When the price is right, more potential buyers will visit the MLS listing or property itself, bolstering the numbers of offers received.
 This gives you as the seller more options and a stronger negotiating position.

 This section is an interesting one.
 Sellers need to trust their Realtor when setting the price of their home.
 Believe it or not, factors that have little or no influence on the market value of a house include:

 - The price the seller originally paid for the property.